 Pioneers in the Cloud: Real-Life Examples of Cloud-Based EHR Systems

 Adopting cloud-based EHR systems is a great move that healthcare organizations make to improve efficiency, scalability, and patient care.
-This section will examine seven real-world examples of healthcare entities successfully implementing cloud EHR, each with unique challenges and solutions.
+This section will examine seven real-world examples of healthcare entities that have successfully implemented cloud EHR, each with its unique challenges and solutions.

 - Novant Health.
 This North Carolina-based healthcare network transitioned to Epic’s Virtustream Healthcare Cloud platform to enhance its existing EHR system.
 The move freed up engineering resources and streamlined operations, demonstrating the efficiency gains possible with cloud-based solutions.